impredicative/gec/README.md

 | Repo    | 10G      | Hard | GitLab   | Error           |

 Due to the use of the gocryptfs `-sharedstorage` option, no hardlink can be created in a decrypted repo.

+## Requirements
+Linux, along with the tools git, jq, gocryptfs, and git-sizer are required.
+These tools are covered in the [**Installation**](#installation) section.

+A dedicated [GitHub](https://github.com/) and [GitLab](https://gitlab.com/) account is required with an identical username on both sites!
+If using Firefox, the [Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/) add-on can be very useful.

 ## Installation
 These steps were tested on Ubuntu.
 On other distros, ensure that the executables are available in the PATH.